 Over the years, curiosity about the man for whom the William Monroe Trotter Multicultural Center takes its name, peaked among faculty, staff, and students.
-Indeed, those with some sense of the center’s history—those, in fact, who knew that the multicultural center emerged in the aftermath of the black student protest movement of the 1970s—and those with little-to-no knowledge of any of this social movement history, all began to wonder about Trotter himself.
+Indeed, those with some sense of the Center’s history—those, in fact, who knew that the Trotter Multicultural Center emerged in the aftermath of the black student protest movement of the 1970s—and those with little-to-no knowledge of any of this social movement history, all began to wonder about William Monroe Trotter himself.
 “Who was he,” and “why did the University of Michigan choose to endow the center with his name,” became two central yet interrelated questions asked by many—even among the Center’s staff.
 During many events hosted at the Multicultural Center, queries into Trotter’s life accented social and cultural events that were designed to lift up his name in celebration of his work.
 Ironically, however, we did not always understand how our events continued to uphold Trotter’s activist legacy of black liberation—particularly as he cultivated, and remained steadfast in, his vision for black emancipation throughout late 19th century America.
-In an attempt to both demystify Trotter’s lived history and to gain tangible purchase onto the ways in which our work here at Trotter continues in his tradition of political consciousness, educational advancement, and the imperatives of social justice, we have assembled an inter-active timeline of his biography.
-While the timeline is not meant to be exhaustive or provide the absolute last word into Trotter’s life activism, it does endeavor to serve as a learning tool for those interested in reading about Trotter’s life, which was quite fascinating!
-We truly hope that you gain some sense of appreciation for his life’s legacy and find some nugget of information that inspires you to contribute to the cause of liberation and justice here in Michigan and the world over.
+In an attempt to both demystify Trotter’s lived history and to gain tangible purchase onto the ways in which our work here at the Trotter Multicultural Center continues in his tradition of political consciousness, educational advancement, and the imperatives of social justice, we have assembled an inter-active timeline of his biography.
+While the timeline is not meant to be exhaustive or provide the absolute last word into William Monroe Trotter’s life activism, it does endeavor to serve as a learning tool for those interested in reading about William Monroe Trotter’s life, which was quite fascinating!
+We truly hope that you gain some sense of appreciation for his life’s legacy and find information that inspires you to contribute to the cause of liberation and social justice at the University of Michigan and the world over.

 William Monroe Trotter Biographical Summary